Karuna Amman: Allegations of human rights violations

 Colonel Karuna was the LTTE head of the Eastern Province in 1990 when 600 unarmed police officers who surrendered to the group were subsequently massacred.

 When Colonel Karuna was part of the LTTE, he was also involved in the massacre of Muslims, including the Kattankudy and Eravur massacres in the Eastern Province.
+LTTE sympathizers, following Karuna's defection, often claim that the crimes he committed while under the LTTE were his personal responsibility and not "LTTE crimes".

 RSF (Reporters Without Borders) has accused him of muzzling local journalists by forming death squads to silence those who oppose his views.

 His armed groups have been blamed for the increasing involuntary disappearances of civilians in the Jaffna peninsula by several human rights groups.
 They have also been accused of taking part in death squad activity against civilians.
 Additionally, they are also accused of child soldier recruitment by UNICEF, Human Rights Watch, and others.
 A report by the United States Department of State claims that Karuna's group "was believed also to have killed 20 civilians."

 Karuna has categorically denied these allegations in interviews, claiming the LTTE is trying to discredit his party.

 Imprisonment in the United Kingdom

 Karuna was arrested in London on 2 November 2007, following a joint operation between the Metropolitan Police and the Border and Immigration Agency.
 It is thought that Karuna was found in possession of a forged passport and firearms.
 According to the Sunday Times, a weekly English newspaper published in Sri Lanka, the British authorities claimed that they had enough evidence to show that the Sri Lankan government was complicit in helping Karuna receive a diplomatic passport.

 Karuna confessed in court that the government, through permanent Secretary of Defense Gotabaya Rajapaksa, had given him the passport.
 On 25 January 2008, he was sentenced to nine months in prison.
 He was transferred to an immigration detention centre in May 2008.

 A number of human rights groups, led by Amnesty International, urged the Metropolitan Police to investigate Karuna for war crimes including torture, hostage-taking and recruitment of child soldiers.
-The Met Police did not respond and Karuna returned to Sri Lanka on 3 July, 2008.
+The Met Police did not respond and Karuna returned to Sri Lanka on 3 July 2008.

+Role in the defeat of the LTTE

+In an interview with The Washington Post in 2009, Karuna stated:

+According to Sri Lanka's chief of National Intelligence, the wealth of intelligence on the LTTE gained from Karuna's defection was "pure gold".
+A Sri Lanka Army commander later told Karuna in July 2010 that he was a more significant threat than Prabhakaran and the real mastermind behind the LTTE but also "a real hero because without you we would not have won the war".